microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 For most *Natural Language Processing* tasks, the text to be processed must be broken down, examined, and the results stored or cross referenced with rules and data sets.
 This allows the programmer to derive the meaning or intent or only the frequency of terms and words in a text.

 Let's discover common techniques used in processing text.
 Combined with machine learning, these techniques help you to analyse large amounts of text efficiently.
+Before applying ML to these tasks, however, let's understand the problems encountered by an NLP specialist.
-## The Tools of NLP
+## Tasks common to NLP

 > 🎓 **Tokenization**
 >
 > Probably the first thing most NLP algorithms have to do is split the text into tokens, or words.
-While this sounds simple, having to take punctuation and different language's word and sentence delimiters can make it tricky.
+While this sounds simple, having to account for punctuation and different language's word and sentence delimiters can make it tricky.

 > 🎓 **Parsing & Part-of-speech Tagging**
 >
-> Every word that has been tokenised can be tagged as a part of speech - is the word a noun, a verb, or adjective etc. The sentence `the quick red fox jumped over the lazy brown dog` might be POS tagged as *fox* = noun, *jumped* = verb etc.
+> Every word that has been tokenized can be tagged as a part of speech - a noun, verb, or adjective etc. The sentence `the quick red fox jumped over the lazy brown dog` might be POS tagged as *fox* = noun, *jumped* = verb etc.
 >
 > Parsing is recognizing what words are related to each other in a sentence - for instance `the quick red fox jumped` is an adjective-noun-verb sequence that is is separate from `lazy brown dog` sequence.